mihiarc/askfia/README.md

 ---

 A conversational AI interface for forest inventory data.
-Ask natural language questions and get answers powered by the FIAtools ecosystem.
+Ask natural language questions about USDA Forest Service FIA data and get instant answers.

 ## What can you ask?